seobando/UDACITY_AWSML/5-capstone-project/README.md

 | Mean Average Precision (MAP)        | 0.8108887343201155                  | 0.8843025214690233              |
 | Normalized Discounted Cumulative Gain (NDCG) | 0.9755457340548795                  | 0.9844160683366693              |

+# Results Comparison

 ## Justification

 <!--
 The final results are compared to the benchmark result or threshold with some type of statistical analysis.
 Justification is made as to whether the final model and solution is significant enough to have adequately solved the problem.
 -->

+- **Precision**: Collaborative Filters - Mahalanobis has higher precision, meaning it is more accurate when it predicts a positive class.
+- **Recall**: funkSVD has significantly higher recall, capturing almost all actual positive cases.
+- **F1-Score**: funkSVD has a much higher F1-Score, indicating a better balance between precision and recall.
+- **MAE and RMSE**: funkSVD has lower MAE and RMSE, indicating more accurate predictions.
+- **MAP and NDCG**: funkSVD has slightly higher MAP and NDCG, indicating better ranking performance.